-Kentucky Just Passed a Law That Allows LGBTQ Discrimination In Schools
+Kentucky Just Passed a Law That Allows LGBTQ Discrimination in Schools

 Under the law, students can express religious and political views in class assignments and homework without fear of punishment; distribute religious and political literature; and wear religious symbols.
 But it also states that no “recognized or religious political student organization is hindered or discriminated against” for “determin[ing] that only persons committed to its mission should conduct these activities.”
 That means that if student groups want to exclude LGBTQ students, they can cite their religious beliefs as the reason why.

-Pro-LGBTQ groups have criticized the law, which they say “jeopardizes non-discrimination policies at public high schools, colleges, and universities.”
-But it passed both the Kentucky House and Senate with almost unanimous support – just eight House members and three senators voted against it.
-On March 16th, it was signed by Kentucky Governor Matt Bevin.
+Pro-LGBTQ groups have criticized the law, which they say “jeopardizes nondiscrimination policies at public high schools, colleges, and universities.”
+But it passed both the Kentucky House and Senate with almost unanimous support — just eight House members and three senators voted against it.
+On March 16, it was signed by Kentucky governor Matt Bevin.

 According to the Hill, Kentucky’s new law is one of about 100 “religious freedom” measures that have been introduced in states across the country, and others — like Indiana and Mississippi — already have similar laws in place.